darkrelics/eidolon-engine/documentation/incremental-design.md

 ### 5.3 DynamoDB Polling Implementation

-The segment completion system uses EventBridge to create a serverless polling mechanism that processes story segments when their timers expire.
-This approach eliminates the need for always-on infrastructure while maintaining precise timing control.
+The segment completion system uses EventBridge to create a serverless polling mechanism that checks for segments ready to complete and applies their pre-calculated outcomes.
+With the front-loaded processing design, the poller simply needs to identify expired segments and trigger the cleanup process.

 #### EventBridge Rule Configuration